 Whitlock Bay Salmon Spawning Station

 No suitable habitat exists in the lake for Chinook salmon to reproduce naturally.
-Whitlock Spawning Station allows for the completion of their life cycle and helps to ensure future populations of these fish.
-Because of these fish management efforts, Lake Oahe is the only place in South Dakota and one of the few sites in North America where you can hook and land Chinook salmon.
-The Whitlock facility is also sometimes used to spawn other fish species.
+This facility allows for the completion of their life cycle and helps to ensure future populations of these fish.
+Lake Oahe is the only place in South Dakota, and one of the few sites in North America, where you can hook and land Chinook salmon.

 - The station is open the month of October.